miskang863/BitcoinAnalyzer/README.md

 OR

-1. Clone this GitHub repository
+1. Clone this GitHub repository (don't download as zip)
 2. Open the project with Android Studio
 3. Run the project with emulator of your choice